Loading color scheme

 Professional Development

-We see our role is to raise community understanding of what it really means to be ‘on
+We see our role as to raise community understanding of what it really means to be ‘on

 Kaurna land’ by enabling people to experience the Culture, language, and history of their